Pharaoh Ants (monomorium pharaonis)

 Pharaoh ants infestations are a growing concern in apartments and healthcare facilities in Ireland.

 They are a potentially serious health pest in hospitals as they can transmit diseases between patients.
 These include salmonella, streptococcus and clostridium.

 Control of Pharaoh Ants

-Indoor treatments with residual insecticides will not eliminate a Pharaoh Ant infestation.
+Indoor treatments with residual insecticides will not eliminate a Pharaoh Ant infestation but aggravate it.

 In Dublin, some apartment blocks with over a hundred units have been contaminated in less than a year as a result of poor control methods.
 It is therefore essential to act quickly when pharaoh ants are identified.

 Baiting trails and suspected areas of activity is the most effective pharaoh ant control method.

 Owl Pest Control Technicians have extensive knowledge and experience in dealing with pharaoh ants infestations in hospitals, nursing homes and large apartment complexes.

 Apartment Blocks: Block treatments represent major savings compared with treatments of individual apartments, and by accessing all units it guarantees 100% eradication of all current infestations in the building